 “Bushes get lonely too, so we’ll give them a friend.”

 Rob paints a masculine tree while explaining, “It’s okay to cry now and then, Mr. Tree.
 Put your feelings into life.
 It’s important to me that you’re happy.”

 Beautiful.
 Rob makes a second leafy tree.
 Have you noticed it?
 Now you have, of course.
 This text is creating a new reality for you.
-There is no scientific proof that words are not alive.
+There is no proof that words are not alive.
 Do you remember what we said about the text being your guide?
 Do not dare to call me a line of words or an arbitrary bunch of symbols.
-You and I are equal parts of the Universe; omniscient, alive, feeling.
-The entire Universe is imagining itself.
+You and I are equal parts of the universe; omniscient, alive, feeling.
 How come, then, you appraise Rob as less alive?
 Oh, come on.
 Just because you are imagining him inside your mind?

-Although Rob is intensively focused on the canvas, his words sink claws into you, “I know you’re saying, ‘Oh Rob, I need to eat my pasta.’
+Although Rob is intensively focused on the canvas, his words sink claws into you, “I know you’re saying, ‘Oh Rob, I need to take my pills.’
 It doesn’t take much to get you addicted.”

 Rob knows insanity is the key to artistry.

 The music dances with you.
 Open the door.
 Let it in.

 “We don’t really know where this goes – just like your trip – and I’m not really sure we care.” utters Rob.
 “Here, let’s paint a river for Mr. Tree.
 Say hello to our new partner.”